 Electricity is unlike other commodities in the sense that it cannot be stored, so supply and demand must remain balanced at times.
-Through bilateral trading, electricity suppliers and generators are incentivised to balance, with National Grid the System Operator, being responsible for the remaining imbalance.
+Through trading, industry participants are incentivised to balance their generation and consumption accounts, with National Grid the System Operator, being responsible for the remaining imbalance.

 company position statement

 SmartestEnergy believe that if the current balancing arrangements are to be changed, the best combination of market arrangements would be to move towards single trading accounts, assist balancing by reducing gate closure, and maintain dual-cash out.

 As many of the proposals cannot purely be assessed as stand-alone changes (due to the nature of the system) we have given our view of the best combination of complementary arrangements.
 However, in general we are satisfied with the current arrangements and the case for change still needs to be made.

 latest policy updates

 To keep up to date on the latest news and policy updates on cash-out visit our news archive.> See the policy updates archive on cash-out